By Gene and Katie Hamilton

 Here are some guidelines for the size of their parts: a log that's 4 to 6 inches in diameter and about 20 inches long will make about a 6-inch head and 12-inch body.
 For legs, use four 24-inch long, 1-inch diameter branches and a 2-inch diameter branch for the neck.
 For antlers and a tail, find 1/2-inch branches about 8 to12 inches long.

 You'll need a saw, electric drill with spade bits, utility knife and some wood glue.
 Cut the firewood to make a body and head, and drill holes at angles for the neck, legs, antlers and tail.
 Whittle their ends to fit into the holes and glue on some button eyes.
-Decorate the neck with a colorful bow and get the kids involved.
+Decorate the neck with a colorful bow or bandana.

-Want to make your own?
 Click here to go to our Reindeer Plan and get the kids involved.

 Cost updated 2013